Estimated reading time: 9 minutes

 2. Utilize checklists

-To help us avoid making rash market research decisions when it comes to figuring out an audience, resort to a good ol’ checklist!
+To help us avoid making rash market research decisions regarding figuring out an audience, resort to a good ol’ checklist!
 Lists can help us to stay organized while at the same time, give us a different vantage point.

 3. After your research, brainstorm and craft ideas based on the findings

 Keep in mind that research should be continual and not a one-time thing.
 When coming up with new content ideas or optimizing older content, only try to test/implement one or two things maximum for a set duration of time.
 Here’s why:

 - With so many moving pieces, it’s easier to track and test 1-2 changes at a time.